October 13th, 2017

 Energy EfficiencyDownload Headshot

 Today, the world generates more data in two days than was generated in all of human history prior to 2003.
 This data must be stored and processed at massive data centers which are often highly energy inefficient.
-The New York Times reported in September, 2012 that “data centers can waste 90 percent or more of the electricity they pull off the grid,” running their facilities at maximum capacity around the clock out of fear of a surge in demand that could crash the system.
+The New York Times reported that “data centers can waste 90 percent or more of the electricity they pull off the grid,” running their facilities at maximum capacity around the clock out of fear of a surge in demand that could crash the system.
 Over the last decade, data center energy use has quadrupled and will continue to grow as our lives become increasingly tied to the digital world.
 As an operator of thousands of data centers across the country, Rep. Eshoo believes the federal government should lead by example in improving the energy efficiency of its data centers.

 In this section, you will find information on the many ways my office can help you and your family.
 Below is a list of the issues we commonly address.
 If you cannot find what you're looking for, please either email me or call my Palo Alto District Office and we will do our best to answer any questions you may have.